To listen to a 7JAN17 podcast from The Woof Meow Show on this topic <Click Here>

 Certification by one of the above organizations is NOT a guarantee that a dog trainers methods are free of the use of force, pain, or free.
 Always ask, and if you find that a dog trainer uses fear, force or pain, find a different dog trainer.

 Dog training is a rapidly evolving profession, and those who are committed to it are members of these organizations as a way of staying current in the field.
-The three for mentioned organizations offer a wide variety of continuing educational opportunities for those in the pet care profession.
+The three organizations mentioned above offer a wide variety of continuing educational opportunities for those in the pet care profession.

 Look for dog trainers who treat people and dogs with respect, rather than an “I am the boss” attitude.
 Remember, you will be the one being taught by this person.
 A professional dog trainer not only needs to be able to train dogs, but they also need to be able to teach people of all ages.
 Classes should be such that both you and your dog look forward to attending.